Tyvek for Conservation

 What should I be using Tyvek for?

 Because of its suitability for conservation and flexibility in application, Tyvek can be used in hundreds of different ways – most of which we will leave you to discover (we haven’t thought of!).
-Tyvek is available in various width rolls from 760mm up to 3metres.
+Tyvek is available in various formats but Tyvek rolls are the most popular, and our range has sizes from 760mm up to 3metres wide.

 Here are some of the uses we currently supply Tyvek products for (click here to view our full range of Tyvek products):